integromat/vscode-apps-sdk/README.md

 !!
 Local file structure and all these features   !!
 !! for local development is under development    !!
 !! and don't have to be stable yet.              !!
 !!
-There can be upcomming breaking changes       !!
+There can be upcoming breaking changes        !!
-!! before final production release!              !!
+!! before the final production release!          !!
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ```